-Locks are fail-safe.
-If a member holds a lock and some of the members go down, cluster will keep your locks safe and available.
-Moreover, when a member leaves the cluster, all the locks acquired by this dead member will be removed so that these locks can be available for live members immediately.
+- Locks are fail-safe.
+If a member holds a lock and some other members go down, cluster will keep your locks safe and available.
+Moreover, when a member leaves the cluster, all the locks acquired by this dead member will be removed so that these locks can be available for live members immediately. - Locks are re-entrant, meaning same thread can lock multiple times on the same lock.
+Note that for other threads to be able to require this lock, owner of the lock should call unlock as many times as it called lock. - In split-brain scenario, cluster behaves as if there are two different clusters.
+Since two separate clusters are not aware of each other, two nodes from different clusters can acquire the same lock.
+For more information on places where split-brain can be handled, please see Split Brain.